dataset-ninja/polypgen/ABSTRACT.md

 <i>Figure 6.
 Annotation quality review: Total curated frames along with accepted and rejected frame numbers during annotation quality review by experts for single frame data.
 Annotated frames with % of flat and protruded polyps categorised during annotation are also provided.</i>

-A sub-set of this dataset ( from C1 - C5 except C6) forms the dataset of our EndoCV2021 challenge28 (Addressing generalisability in polyp detection and segmentation) training data (https://endocv2021.grand-challenge.org), i.e., an event held in conjunction with the IEEE International Symposium on Biomedical Imaging (ISBI 2021), Nice, France.
+A sub-set of this dataset ( from C1 - C5 except C6) forms the dataset of our EndoCV2021 challenge (Addressing generalisability in polyp detection and segmentation) [training data](https://endocv2021.grand-challenge.org), i.e., an event held in conjunction with the IEEE International Symposium on Biomedical Imaging (ISBI 2021), Nice, France.
 The current released data consists of additional positive and negative frames for both single and sequence data and a 6th centre data (C6).
 The presented version does not consists of training and test splits and users are free to apply their own strategies as applicable to the nature of their work.
-To access the complete dataset, users are requested to create a Synapse account (https://www.synapse.org/) and then the compiled dataset can be downloaded at (https://www.synapse.org/#!Synapse:syn45200214) 27 which has been published under Creative Commons 4.0 International (CC BY) licence.
+To access the complete dataset, users are requested to create a [Synapse account](https://www.synapse.org/) and then the compiled dataset can be downloaded at [source](https://www.synapse.org/#!Synapse:syn45200214) which has been published under Creative Commons 4.0 International (CC BY) licence.
 Dataset can only be used for educational and research purposed and must cite this paper.
 All collected data has been obtained through a written patient consent or through an ethical approval as tabulated in Table 2.